drostron/rtree-explorations/slides/slides.md

 >    - leveraged for scalacheck tests and benchmarking
 > - [thyme](https://github.com/Ichoran/thyme) -  microbenchmark utility for Scala
 > - [scalaz](https://github.com/scalaz/scalaz) - An extension to the core Scala library for functional programming
->     - utilized mostly for type-safe equality (_looking forward to cats_)
+>     - utilized mostly for type-safe equality (_looking forward to spending more time with [cats](https://github.com/non/cats)_)
 > - [tut](https://github.com/tpolecat/tut) - doc/tutorial generator for scala
->     - sending the code you've been looking at to scalac
+>     - sent the code used in this presentation to scalac

 ---

-initial performance comparisons tests:

-plenty of room for improvement. just a first naive pass at the moment. if interested let's hack together.

----

-caveats:

-don't use this in production or if you think it is useful let's crisp up the implementation together

----

 future explorations

-- R-Tree variants, e.g. M-Tree, X-Tree, Hilbert R-tree
 - heterogenous distance functions
-- distributed spark impl
-- run k-means against all the coordinates on in the R-Tree, show the result on the map, utilize the R-Tree to look up associated data with that coordinate
 - specialization and/or miniboxing
-- turn it into a usable and efficient library
 - visualization with d3, perhaps leverage archery and scala-js
+- turn this exploration into a usable and efficient library
+- R-Tree variants, e.g. M-Tree, X-Tree, Hilbert R-tree
+- distributed implementation

 ---